-Design Methodology (for SmartFusion2 and IGLOO2 only)
+Design methodology (for SmartFusion2 and IGLOO2 only)

-Use Standalone Initialization for MDDR/FDDR/SERDES Peripherals - Enables you to create your own peripheral initialization logic in SmartDesign for each of your design peripherals (MDDR/FDDR/SERDES).
+Use standalone initialization for MDDR/FDDR/SERDES peripherals - Enables you to create your own peripheral initialization logic in SmartDesign for each of your design peripherals (MDDR/FDDR/SERDES).
 When checked, System Builder does not build the peripherals initialization logic for you.
 Standalone initialization is useful if you want to make the initialization logic of each peripheral separate from and independent of each other.

-For more information, refer to the Standalone Peripheral Initialization User Guide.
+For more information, refer to the SmartFusion2 Standalone Peripheral Initialization User Guide or the IGLOO2 Standalone Peripheral Initialization User Guide.